Timeline Drift: How Consciousness Moves Between Probable Realities

 When Reality Continues, But Something Feels Off

-• altered emotional tone toward familiar people or places
+• changes in emotional tone toward familiar people or places

-• the sense of having “returned,” but not to the same version
+• a feeling of “returning,” but not to the same version

-These moments are often dismissed as stress, dissociation, or imagination.
-Yet their consistency across unrelated individuals suggests a structural explanation: awareness resumed along a neighboring probability path.
+These moments are often explained by stress, dissociation, or imagination.
+However, their consistency in unrelated individuals suggests a structural explanation: the resumption of awareness along a related probabilistic pathway.

 This is closely related to déjà vu without a traceable source, where recognition occurs without recall — not because memory failed, but because the configuration matches an internal pattern rather than a remembered event.